 Our Top Picks

-Best Overall: Burton Covert Insulated Jacket
+Best Value: Burton Covert Insulated Jacket

 Best for Warmth: Helly Hansen Elevation Shell 2.0 Jacket

 Helly Hansen is another company that has a long history of making exceptional outdoor gear for use in a wide variety of weather conditions and its Elevation Shell 2.0 jacket continues that legacy.
 It boasts all the features we’ve come to expect from a snowboard jacket, including wind and waterproofing, a helmet-compatible hood, powder skirt, wrist gaiters, and an internal goggle pocket.
 But it also has some unique touches that help it stand out, including a pocket lined with Aerogel insulation to help keep the batteries in our electronic devices from failing in cold temperatures.
 The Elevation Shell also comes equipped with a built-in insulated vest designed to keep the rider’s core warm in colder conditions, allowing them to stay out on the slopes longer.
-The jacket helps to keep them safer in the backcountry as well thanks to an integrated Recco reflector, which helps search and rescue teams locate lost skiers and snowboarders during emergency situations.
+The jacket helps to keep them safer in the backcountry as well, thanks to an integrated Recco reflector, which helps search and rescue teams locate lost skiers and snowboarders during emergency situations.

 Most Comfortable: Quiksilver TR Stretch Snow Jacket

-Most Versatile: Stio Envrion Jacket
+Most Versatile: Stio Environ Jacket

 Best for Hydration: 686 GLCR Hydrastash Jacket

-Like most of the other jackets on this list, the 686 GLCR Hydrastash offers plenty of protection from the wind and snow, keeping riders warm and dry on the hill.
+Like most of the other jackets in the market, the 686 GLCR Hydrastash offers plenty of protection from the wind and snow, keeping riders warm and dry on the hill.
 It comes with an adjustable hood, thumb wrist gaiters, a built-in powder skirt, and a host of other features that make it a compelling option.
 What truly separates it from the competition is its built-in hydration system, which includes a 25-ounce reservoir that supplies the wearer with plenty of fluids without having to wear a backpack.
-The reservoir can be removed if necessary and is integrated into the jacket’s design in such a way that it doesn’t offset the rider’s balance.
+The reservoir can be removed if necessary and is integrated into the snowboard jacket’s design in such a way that it doesn’t offset the rider’s balance.
 A thin tube runs through the Hydrastash, which helps to keep the water from freezing on colder days.
 A bite-valve extends out of the jacket’s collar, making it easy to get a drink at any time throughout the ride.
 Other nice touches include a goggle pocket, zippered sleeve pass pocket, and tangle-free headphone loops.
 You can pick up the 686 GLCR Hydrastash in two color-blocked options: blue/black and black/gray.